 (9) Monetization of SBLC’s/BG’s/SBLOC’s – $10M+ Other asset classes include stock/bonds, antiques, museum-grade items, commodities, etc.

-While we are at it might as well cover TIMELINES associated with TYPES of capital too:
+While we are at it might as well cover typical TIMELINES TO CLOSE associated with TYPES of capital too:

 (1) Asset-based funding – under 30 days